10 Steps To Growing Blueberries In Containers

 Step 2: Potting Soil

 Acidic soil is ideal for blueberries.
-A potting mix for azaleas and rhododendrons, for example, should have a soil pH of 4.5 to 5.5.
+For example, a potting mix for azaleas and rhododendrons should have a soil pH of 4.5 to 5.5.
 If your soil isn't acidic enough for blueberries to grow, you can raise the pH with ammonium sulphate or organic matter like compost, pine needles, pine bark, oak leaves, or peat moss.

 Step 3: Planting

-Plant or repot your bushes in the late summer or early fall, so the roots have time to develop and spread before the winter.
+Plant or repot your bushes in the late summer or early fall so the roots can develop and spread before the winter.